 At Key Stage 4 all students study a 'core' of GCSE subjects including Mathematics, English Language, English Literature, Separate or Combined Science, PE and PSHE.
 The students are then able to complete the remainder of their curriculum from other 'foundation' subjects.
-All students will be expected to study either History, Geography or French.
-In addition, you will need to express an interest in two other subjects from the list available.
+Students will be expected to study either History, Geography or French, but is decided on an individual basis.
+In addition, most will need to express an interest in two other subjects from the list available.